 Kansas ODP has produced players who have gone on to do some fantastic things in the sport of soccer.
 Some past ODP alums to name a few – Matt Besler (US MNT, MLS-SKC); Scott Vermillion (NCAA Champion-Virginia; MLS-KC Wizards, Colorado Rapids); Frances Silva (West Virginia, FCKC); Dorian Bailey (U15-18 US WNT, St. Theresa’s HS); Adrianna "AD" Franch (U23 WNT, OSU, Portland Thorns); Parker Roberts (U15-U20 WNT, Blue Valley North); Maycee Bell (U16 WNT, Trinity Academy HS).

 ODP is a nationwide process dedicated to the identification and training of players for State, Regional, and National Teams.
-US Youth Soccer ODP has programs in all 55 State Associations and the United States is divided into four (4) ODP Regions - Kansas is a part of Region II.
+US Youth Soccer ODP has programs in all 55 State Associations and the United States is divided into four (4) ODP Regions - Kansas is a part of Midwest Region.
 Regional teams are selected for both boys and girls.
-Regional players are eligible to participate in future Regional II ODP events along with National Training Events - getting exposure to Youth National Team Staff.
+Regional players are eligible to participate in future Midwest Region ODP events along with National Training Events - getting exposure to Youth National Team Staff.

 ODP AGE GROUPS

 ODP age groups are based on the year of birth and have a January 1-December 31 cutoff date.
 Example; 2001,2002, etc.